mull-project/mull/docs/generated/Mutators.rst

 .. |desc42| replace:: Replaces ^ with |
 .. |op43| replace:: negate_mutator
 .. |desc43| replace:: Negates conditionals !x to x and x to !x
-.. |op44| replace:: scalar_value_mutator
-.. |desc44| replace:: Replaces zeros with 42, and non-zeros with 0

 ============= ==================